Noorae/Noorae/README.md

 ## Recipe_App

 Android Mobile App for your personal recipes and inspirational recipes fetched from Spoonacular API.

+Recipe App was my first project using kotlin, introducing coroutines and android development.
+Primary functions of the application include searching for existing recipes from Spoonacular API and saving favorite recipes to a list and adding your personal recipes with a picture to the database.
+The database is done using androids ROOM library and uses devices local memory to store the recipe data with SQLite.
+A simple shopping list can also be used and save to your device.

 <div align="center">
 <img width="170" alt= "RecipeApp1" src="https://github.com/user-attachments/assets/4249e18b-0bd3-4a71-ac0b-573f52add197">
 <img width="170" alt= "RecipeApp2" src="https://github.com/user-attachments/assets/4a0b69c5-a5e1-4a0e-a89a-a2f8dff53ea6">